 At the All Funds level, all transfers in have an equal and corresponding transfer out which is shown as an expenditure.
 At the All Funds level, all transfers net to zero.
 One budgeted transfer of note is the transfer of Storm Drainage fees.
 In 2008, the Storm Drain department was moved from the Wastewater Enterprise to the General Fund.
 It has been discovered that, although the expenditures were moved to the General Fund, the revenues remained in the Wastewater Enterprise.
-Staff proposes to transfer \$70k from Wastewater to the General Fund to appropriately match the revenue with the fund to which expenditures are charged.
+Per direction from the Council, staff will transfer \$70k from Wastewater to the General Fund to appropriately match the revenue with the fund to which expenditures are charged.